vega/altair/doc/getting_started/installation.rst

     $ jupyter lab

-In the browser window that launches, under "Notebook" click "Python 3".
+In the browser window that launches, under "Notebook" click the first available kernel (it should say "Python 2" or "Python 3" depending on which Python version you are running).

 In the notebook that opens, you can run the following code to ensure everything is properly set up: